j-d-carmichael/boats/README.md

 ##### inject

 The inject helper allows you to inject content to many operations from a single block.
-In the example above we are injecting a header parameter to every path method:
+Anatomy of the injection:
 ```yaml
 {{
   inject([